Infinario/unity-sdk/README.md

 Infinario automatically manages player sessions.
 Each session starts with a ```session_start``` event and ends with ```session_end```.
 Sessions are terminated by either timeout (currently 20 minutes of inactivity) or on player logout (caused by calling ```Identify``` on a different player).

 Once started, the SDK tries to recreate the previous session from its persistent cache.
 If it fails to, or the session has already expired it automatically creates a new one.

+if you use Android plugin, please call TrackAndroidSessionEnd somewhere at the end of the game loop.

 ###Offline Behavior